 e).
 Choose the folder from which items need to be imported.

 f).
-Specify the destination folder to save the PST file and click on ‘Finish’
+After that, Specify the destination folder to save the PST file and click on ‘Finish’

 2).
-OST to PST Converter is another alternative to overcome any of the Outlook’s OST errors easily.
-It will export OST into the reliable format.
-To know about more the user can try the demo version of this software.
+Converting OST to PST is another alternative to overcome any of Outlook’s OST errors easily.
+It will export OST into a reliable format.
+However, to know more the user can try the demo version of this software.

-In the blog, we have discussed procedures about how to Fix “Outlook OST File is in use and cannot be accessed” Error.
+In the blog, we have discussed procedures about how to fix the “Outlook OST File is in use and cannot be accessed” Error.
 Hence you will make your OST file accessible.
-In the next blog, we will discuss other errors of Microsoft Outlook.
+In the next blog, we will discuss other errors in Microsoft Outlook.